Interim Director and Associate Professor

 Shannon Sharp, Ph.D.

-Shannon Sharp is a Visiting Research Assistant Professor at CERE.
+Shannon Sharp is a Research Associate at CERE.
 She received her Ph.D. in School Psychology from the University of Tennessee.
 Dr. Sharp practiced as a School Psychologist for eight years in Georgia before moving to Oxford.
 She also consults as a Supervising Psychologist for the Psychological Services Center at the University of Mississippi.
 Dr. Sharp’s areas of expertise include psychoeducational assessment and evaluation, educational intervention, and special education eligibility.

 Hope Gilbert, Ph.D